-In RMII mode, the MII signals (SMTXD3 [3:2] and SMTXER3) can be floating if they are used as default strap options.
+In RMII mode, tie MII signals SMTXD3[3:2] and SMTXER3 to ground if they are not used.

-The KSZ8863RLL RMII can interface with RMII PHY and RMII MAC devices.
-The latter allows two KSZ8863RLL devices to be connected back-to-back.
-Table 3-7 shows the KSZ8863RLL RMII pin connections with an external RMII PHY and an external RMII MAC, such as another KSZ8863RLL device.
+The KSZ8873RLL RMII can interface with RMII PHY and RMII MAC devices.
+The latter allows two KSZ8873RLL devices to be connected back-to-back.
+Table 3-7 shows the KSZ8873RLL RMII pin connections with an external RMII PHY and an external RMII MAC, such as another KSZ8873RLL device.